 Portal Configuration

-4. Select the certificate to Encrypt/Decrypt the cookies.
-You need to use the same certificate in both portal and gateway (Please note that the screenshot shows 'None' but please make sure to select your certificate)
+- Select the certificate to Encrypt/Decrypt the cookies.
+You need to use the same certificate for both the portal and gateway.

 Gateway Configuration

-4. Select the certificate to Encrypt/Decrypt the cookies.
-You need to use the same certificate in both portal and gateway (Please note that the screenshot shows 'None' but please make sure to select your certificate)
+- Select the certificate to Encrypt/Decrypt the cookies.
+You need to use the same certificate for both the portal and gateway.

 To see how this works, let's assume Bob connects to Global Protect.
 First, it connects to the portal, so Bob needs to enter his credentials and complete the MFA.
 Once this is completed, it generates a cookie.
 Global Protect then connects to the gateway, but because we configured the gateway to accept cookies generated within the last 5 minutes, Bob doesn't need to do anything further.
 It just connects.